 Now being admired as the best of them all, the Finnish education system wasn’t always like this.
 If we go back in time, it happened almost 50 years ago when the Finnish government examined the education system and added better, progressive though untested reforms that would prove to be imperative in the future years.
 That’s when the whole structure was redeveloped going from the basic early education stage to higher education level, it got recreated with the motto to equip students with incremental life skills.

 - Free Education Access (from Pre-Primary to Higher) to Finnish Citizens as well as to those coming from EU/EEA countries because education is considered as an equal right for everyone.

 - Implementation of a holistic teaching and learning environment that aims to emphasise equity over excellence.

-- Absence of any standardized testing system as students are graded individually with a grading system created by their teacher.
+- No standardized testing system as students are graded individually with a grading system created by their teacher.
 Also, overall progress is mapped by the Ministry of Education by sampling groups of varied ranges of schools.

-- Children beginning their academic journey at an older age, i.e. only when they turn seven years old they commence their schooling and before that learning is made free-flowing.
+- Finnish children begin their academic journey at an older age, i.e. only when they turn seven years old they commence their schooling and before that learning is made free-flowing.

 - The “bar is higher for teachers”, i.e. only master’s degree holders (from specialised teaching schools) can opt for teaching positions and even then an individual principal is allotted to every teacher to keep a tab on their progress.

 - Exemption from the Artificial Parameters of Academic Progress by removing any kind of competition between academic institutions but rather cooperation is made the norm.

 - Better Alternatives to the Same-Old Degree as those planning for a college education can choose from professional options, be it vocational schools, university education or training classes.